 Free software is different with freeware.
 When we say free software, we mean free as in freedom.
-That’s why I call it software libre.
+That’s why I call it free software.
 But there’s still some questions for people.

-As I said before, software libre doesn’t talk about price.
+As I said before, free software doesn’t talk about price.
 You can sell your software or service easily the way you used to sell it always.
-The only difference between software libre and proprietary software is that a software libre respects users’ freedom and rights.
+The only difference between free software and proprietary software is that a free software respects users’ freedom and rights.

 Yes.
 People can build their own software from yours and distribute it but users also have a choice.
 They can choose you over others if your software is worthy and useful enough for them.

-There’s a lot of software libre products that are not free (as in price).
+There’s a lot of free software products that are not gratis (free as in price).
 For example, Fedilab is a Mastodon client that is premium.
-Another example is “SUSE Linux” GNU/Linux distribution which is software libre but not free (as in price).
+Another example is “SUSE Linux” GNU/Linux distribution which is free software but not gratis (free as in price).